 In the above, w_i is a weighting applied to each attribute.
-Currently, W uses $w_i = 1$ but there are any number of proven and fast feature weighting schemes that can focus the inferencing away from noisy attributes [9, 15].
+Currently, W uses $w_i = 1$ but there are any number of proven and fast feature weighting schemes that can focus the inferencing away from noisy attributes [8, 15].

-Also, there a few too many magic numbers within the current version of \mathcal{W} .
+- There a few too many magic numbers within the current version of \mathcal{W} .
 For example, during training, the best and rest sets are of size $K_1 = 5$ and $K_2 = 15$.
-Now that we have baseline results, it would be prudent to conduct experiments to see if there are better values for K_1 and K_2 .

-One issue is \mathcal{W} 's greedy linear-time search to explore the contrast set.
-Perhaps some of STAR/NOVA's search algorithms could be applied to \mathcal{W} to improve that aspect of the inference.
+Now that we have baseline results, it would be prudent to conduct experiments to see if there are better values for K_1 and K_2 . - W does a greedy linear-time search to explore the contrast set.
+Perhaps some of STAR/NOVA's search algorithms could be applied to W to improve that aspect of the inference.

-Finally, given the power of contrast sets to extract relevant attributes, future work exists in seeing if W is a useful feature subset selector for other domains.
+Also, given the power of contrast sets to extract relevant attributes, future work exists in seeing if W is a useful feature subset selector for other domains.